One year on - June 2022 - updated Jan 2023

 The Hills Creative Alliance was set up in June 2021 by creative artists affected by the storm to see how we could support community recovery.
 Since then we have been funded by Yarra Ranges Council, Regional Arts Victoria and the Parish of St Michaels, with support from Burrinja and Olinda Community House.
-Now with many hours of volunteer input we have started building a network of other community groups and services.
+Now with many hours of volunteer input we have started building links with other community groups and services.

 We also brought together a range of local community groups to put on the Hills Regrowth and Renewal Festival in July 2022 which was very successful and which will now become an annual event.
 This was funded by YRC with a community grant.
-We have now applied for funds from EMV to get the necessary actions done to develop community resilience, and to YRC for funds to collect and archive the stories of the storm and its aftermath, so that others can understand exactly what happened so that the community can plan and prepare better for future challenges.
+We were unsuccefull with our application for funding from EMV to get the necessary actions done to develop community resilience, but we have been succesful to get funds from YRC to collect and archive the stories of the storm and its aftermath, so that others can understand exactly what happened so that the community can plan and prepare better for future challenges.